Mother’s Birth-Related Anatomy

 A woman’s birthing anatomy includes soft tissues and hard bones.

-Fortunately, our bones are held together by flexible tendons.
-In pregnancy, these joints become more mobile.
+Our bones are held together by flexible tendons.
+In pregnancy, these joints become even more mobile.
 Waddling is an example of what happens when these joints get softer.
 The baby passes through the mobile pelvis.

 The hormone relaxin helps make the pelvis a dynamic, flexible passageway.